jjs-cloud/jj-dlp/README.md

 ## Features

-- **Dashboard controls** — Add and remove streamers straight from the dashboard view.
+- **Dashboard controls** — Add and remove streamers straight from the dashboard.
-- **Multi-streamer monitoring** — watches/records any number of channels concurrently
-- **Small footprint** — only needs to run 1 yt-dlp process when checking for live streams
-- **Twitch API** — connect your Twitch API credentials for faster triggering
 - **Stall detection** — restarts yt-dlp if the download stalls
 - **Error detection** — restarts yt-dlp if ffmpeg recieves certain errors
+- **Small footprint** — only needs to run 1 yt-dlp process when checking for live streams
+- **Twitch API** — Optionally connect your Twitch API credentials for faster triggering
+-
 ---

 ## Requirements